Tax

 Scheme Extension

-For periods from 1 March 2023 onwards, the monthly limit on payments under the scheme has increased from 10,000 to 15,000 per trade or profession.
-In line with this change, where the trade or profession is carried on across multiple locations, the monthly limit has increased from 30,000 to 45,000.
+For periods from 1 March 2023 onwards, the monthly limit on payments under the scheme has been increased from 10,000 to 15,000 per business.
+In line with this change, in situations where the business is carried on across multiple locations, the monthly limit has been increased from 30,000 to 45,000.

-The energy cost threshold, which acts as a gateway to the scheme, is set to be reduced from a 50% increase in average unit price of electricity or gas, to a 30% increase.
-It is proposed that this will apply retrospectively from 1 September 2022.
-Businesses that did not previously meet the thresholds will now be able to access the scheme if they satisfy the 30% threshold.
+The threshold, which acts as a gateway to the scheme, has been reduced from a 50% increase in average unit price of electricity or gas to a 30% increase.
+This change applies retrospectively from 1 September 2022.
+Businesses that did not previously meet the threshold will now be able to access the scheme if they satisfy the 30% threshold.

-Revenue have stated that they will reassess claims using the revised parameters of the scheme.
-Businesses who have already submitted claims will not need to revise the claims to take account of the new 30% qualification threshold.
+Revenue has stated that they will reassess claims using the revised parameters of the scheme.
+Businesses that have already submitted claims will not need to revise those claims to take advantage of the new 30% qualification threshold.

-The amounts payable under the scheme are based on a percentage of a business eligible costs (in short the uplift in the electricity or gas bill as compared to a bill amount in a reference period).
-Subject to State aid approval, this percentage to be increased from 40% to 50% from 1 March 2023.
+The amounts payable under the scheme are based on a percentage of a business’s eligible costs—in short, the uplift in the electricity or gas bill as compared to a bill amount in a reference period.
+This percentage has been increased from 40% to 50% of the uplift for claim periods from 1 March 2023.

 Other Fuels

-The Minister for Finance announced that there is to be a new grant for businesses using oil and Liquified Petroleum Gas (LPG) or kerosene.
-This scheme will be developed by the Department of Enterprise, Trade and Employment as these energy supplies are not covered under TBESS.
+The Minister for Finance announced that there is to be a new grant for businesses using oil and Liquefied Petroleum Gas (LPG) or kerosene.
+The Department of Enterprise, Trade and Employment will develop this scheme as the TBESS does not cover these energy supplies.

 Contact us

-For additional information on any of the energy supports available to business and to discuss your eligibility and how you can make claim, please contact or expert team or your usual Grant Thornton contact.
+For additional information on any of the energy supports available to businesses or to discuss your eligibility and how you can make a claim, please contact our expert team or your usual Grant Thornton contact.